cwatson2/AutomatedThreats/AutomatedThreats-Ontology.md

 * OAT-018 Footprinting

-### OAT-005 ScalpingObtain limited-availability goods or services by unfair methods.
+### OAT-005 ScalpingObtain limited-availability *or preferred* goods or services by unfair methods.

 #### Description

 Mass acquisition of goods or services using the application in a manner that a normal user would be unable to undertake manually.

 Although Scalping may include monitoring awaiting availability, and then rapid action to beat normal users to obtain the goods and services, Scalping is not a "last minute" action like Sniping, nor just related to automation on behalf of the user such as in Expediting.
-Scalping includes the additional concerpt of limited availability of sought-after goods or services, and is most well known in the ticketing business where the tickets acquired are then resold later at a profit.
+Scalping includes the additional concerpt of limited availability of sought-after goods or services, and is most well known in the ticketing business where the tickets acquired are then resold later at a profit by scalpers/touts.
 This can also lead to a type of denial of service since the goods or services become unavailable rapidly.

 #### Other Names and Terms

-Ticket scalping; ???
+Bulk purchase; Purchase automatom; Purchase bot; Ticket resale; Ticket scalping; Ticket touting

 #### See Also